While it's important that effects are engaging and high quality, they should also perform well on a variety of devices.

 This number doesn't include assets, like textures and materials listed in the Assets panel.

 The more complex your 3D models are, the fewer objects you should include.
 Including a few high quality objects in a scene is better for performance than adding lots of low quality objects.

 First try reducing the Lifespan of particles.
 In particular, try to make sure particles don't extend beyond what can be seen in the camera.
-You can check this by comparing what's visible in the Viewport, with what you can see in the Simulator in Spark AR Studio.
+You can check this by comparing what's visible in the Viewport, with what you can see in the Simulator in Meta Spark Studio.

 You can also: